CONSERVATION - FERAL HOGS DESTROY WILDLIFE HABITAT

 joining groups only to mate or take advantage of a concentrated source of food.

 A group of hogs' range is related to food availability.
 Where food is abundant hogs occupy a smaller area than where food is scarce.
 Feral hogs particularly boars have been known to have a home range of as much as 19 square miles when food is scarce.

 Although many piglets die within the first 3 months of life.
 Feral hogs have been known to live for about 8 years and most average 4-5 years.
-Older hogs may die from disease, starvation, hunting and predation by coyotes, bobcats and feral dogs.
+Older hogs may die from disease, starvation, hunting and coyotes, bobcats and feral dogs.

 SINCE FERAL HOGS ARE MOSTLY NOCTURNAL, BEST HUNTING IS DURING LATE PM AND EARLY AM HOURS .